codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 max-width="60%"
 %}

-## Promote application with drag-and-drop
+{:start="3"}
-Promote the application by dragging and dropping it into the desired target environment.
+1. Drag and drop the application into the desired target environment.
-For the quick start, we'll promote `demo-trioapp` by dragging `demo-trioapp-dev` from `dev` and dropping it into `demo-trioapp` in the `qa` environment.
+  For example, for the quick start, we'll promote `demo-trioapp` by dragging `demo-trioapp-dev` from `dev` and dropping it into `demo-trioapp` in the `qa` environment.

-1. Drag and drop  `demo-trioapp-dev` into  the `qa` environment.

 {% include
 image.html